giovanifss/Gitmails/CONTRIBUTING.md

 - [Fork this repository](https://github.com/giovanifss/Gitmails/fork);
 - Commit your changes (it can be directly in the master);
 - [Open a pull request](https://github.com/giovanifss/Gitmails/compare) of your changes.

+Some ideas:
+- Add suport for authorization header;
+- Improve performance;